Hog nuisance trials get new judge after 3 industry losses

 The order replacing U.S. District Judge Earl Britt for a trial starting next month was finalized Monday.
 Court records don’t indicate why Britt, who’s in his mid-80s and semi-retired, was replaced or for how long.

 Chief Judge Roger Gregory of the U.S. 4th Circuit Court of Appeals designated federal Judge David Faber of West Virginia to hear the upcoming trial.
-Gregory did not respond Thursday to an emailed request seeking clarification.
+Gregory acted “at the request of the district to assist with its caseload,” he said in an email response relayed by court clerk Patricia Connor.
+She was unable to reach Gregory to explain whether that meant the intent was to free Britt to handle other legal matters.

 Gregory can appoint so-called senior judges like Britt and Faber to hear cases within the appellate district, which includes the Carolinas, Maryland, Virginia and West Virginia.